open-compensation-token-license/license-token-website/wikisrc/open-source-patronage.md

 - Projects may stagnate due to lack of resources.
 - Critical software dependencies might remain unmaintained, causing security or performance issues.

 Patronage addresses these challenges by providing developers the means to continue their work, focus on quality improvements, and foster future development.
+For more insights on sustainable funding, you can explore [sustainable funding for open source](https://www.license-token.com/wiki/sustainable-funding-for-open-source).

 ---